A Week In Chicago, IL, On A $35,000 Salary

 Welcome to Money Diaries, where we're tackling what might be the last taboo facing modern working women: money.
 We're asking millennials how they spend their hard-earned money during a seven-day period — and we're tracking every last dollar.

-Today: a recruiter who makes $35,000 per year.
-This week, she spends some of her money on Reese's Peanut Butter Cups.
-(You can also read her Keep the Receipts here.)
+T0day: a public affairs specialist who makes $35,000 per year, and spends some of her money this week on oatmeal and socks from REI.

 Location: Chicago, IL